Qumulo/docs/shift-to-s3.md

 ## Using the Qumulo CLI to Copy Files and Manage Relationships
-This section describes how you can use the Qumulo CLI to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.
+This section describes how you can use the Qumulo CLI 3.2.5 (and higher) to copy files from a Qumulo cluster to Amazon S3, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.

 ### Copying Files from Amazon S3
 To copy files, use the `replication_create_object_relationship` command and specify the following:
-* Local directory path on Qumulo cluster
+* Source directory path on Qumulo cluster
-* Copy direction (copy-from)
+* Copy direction (copy-to)
 * S3 object folder
 * S3 bucket
 * AWS region